This first appeared in Tom Dispatch.

 By the way, don’t think it’s just the weaponry that’s militarizing the police.
 It’s a mentality as well that, like those weapons, is migrating home from our distant wars.
 It’s a sense that the US, too, is a “battlefield” and that, for instance, those highly militarized SWAT teams spreading to just about any community you want to mention are made up of “operators” (a “term of art” from the special operations community) ready to deal with threats to American life.

 Embedding itself chillingly in our civilian world, that battlefield is proving mobile indeed.
-As Chase Madar wrote for TomDispatch the last time around, it leads now to the repeated handcuffing of six- and seven-year-olds in our schools as mini-criminals for offenses that once would have been dealt with by a teacher or principal, not a cop, and at school, not in jail or court.
+As Chase Madar wrote for TomDispatch the last time around, it leads now to the repeated handcuffing of 6- and 7-year-olds in our schools as mini-criminals for offenses that once would have been dealt with by a teacher or principal, not a cop, and at school, not in jail or court.
 Today, Madar returns to explain just how this particular nightmare is spreading into every crevice of American life.
-Tom

 The Over-Policing of America